istio/istio.io/content/en/docs/reference/config/authorization/constraints-and-properties/index.md

 {{< warning >}}
 The constraints and properties in the RBAC policy are deprecated by the conditions in the `AuthorizationPolicy`.
-Please use the conditions in the `AuthorizationPolicy`, this page is for reference only and will be removed in the future.
+Please use the conditions in `AuthorizationPolicy` resources, this page is for reference only and will be removed in the future.
 {{< /warning >}}